sevenian3/ChromaStarPy/README.txt

    tar xvf ChromaStarPy.tar

    This will create a subdirectory in the current directory called ChromaStarPy/ with subdirectories called
-    InputData/, Inputs/, and Outputs/
+    InputData/, Inputs/, Outputs/, linpack/ and blas/

-	- All source files (*.py) are in ChromaStarPy/
+	- All source files (*.py) are in ChromaStarPy/, linpack/, and blas/
 	- The ascii and byte-data versions of the atomic line list are in InputData/ in files with a .dat file extension.
 The byte-data version contains the string "Bytes" at the end of its main filename
 	- Sample input files for setting up an atmosphere and spectrum modeling run are in the Input/ directory.